QED1224/Toontown-Resources/Guide.md

 ### Special Cases <a name="toon-atk-acc-1"></a>

-Fires, Trap and non-Drop/Lure SOS cards have 95%, 100% and 95% accuracy respectively.
-In addition, all three are always assigned an `atkHit` of 1, which means they were *guaranteed* to hit.
+Fires and Trap have 95% and 100% accuracy respectively.
+In addition, both are always assigned an `atkHit` of 1, which means they were *guaranteed* to hit.

 ### Equation <a name="toon-atk-acc-2"></a>